 How is this percentage increased?

 Forages that don’t contain proper amounts of crude protein will require supplementation by protein nutrients in order to return bacteria levels to a sustainable level.
 Forages that are effective as supplements to primary feed include soybean meal, cottonseed meal and corn gluten feed.
-However, considering the cost of protein supplements, the smart financial choice is to make purchasing decisions based upon crude protein in the forage – eliminating the need for
+However, considering the cost of protein supplements, the smart financial choice is to make purchasing decisions based upon crude protein in the forage – eliminating the need for supplements.

 Crude protein concentration does vary by season and maturity.
 Cooler environments will produce forages with higher levels of CP as compared to warmer months.
 Crude protein also decreases as the forage ages and fiber content increases, and in excessively rainy conditions where nitrogen is leached out after the forage has been cut.
 There are many fertilizer options available to increase the nitrogen available during growing.